Skip to content

 Services require the following Kubernetes RBAC permissions:

-For Deployments and StatefulSets: - apps/deployments: get, list, patch (for scaling) - apps/statefulsets: get, list, patch (for scaling)
+For Deployments and StatefulSets: - apps/deployments: get, list, patch (for scaling and restart) - apps/statefulsets: get, list, patch (for scaling and restart)

 For CronJobs: - batch/cronjobs: get, list, watch, patch - batch/jobs: get, list, watch, create